openpermissions/support-docs/documents/markdown/guides/getting-started.md

 + Query on identifiers to retrieve assets and licensing data about them

+Because the mapping is dynamically built and queried using RDF semantic data techniques, interpreted by an open ontology, the platform is highly flexible, configurable, and adaptable.

 The following terminology will help you understand the concepts around which OPP is designed: